haiku/website/content/blog/pulkomandy/2017-11-25_haiku_monthly_activity_report_november_2017.md

 <p>John Scipione fixed various bugs in DeskBar and replicants, making it possible to resize the deskbar with automatic relayouting of the replicants.</p>
 <p>Philippe Houdoin reworked TextSearch to use xargs, making it a lot faster and more reliable.</p>
 <p>Greg Cain (a new contributor) fixed several problems in the XHCI driver, meaning we now have much better support for USB3 ports.
 There are still some problems and he is investigating them, however it is already enough to use USB3 ports with an HID mouse, and on some machines, even <strong>boot to the desktop from an USB3 port</strong>.</p>
-<p>John Scipione continued his work to document the API, this time focusing on the Locale Kit and number and diration formats.</p>
+<p>John Scipione continued his work to document the API, this time focusing on the Locale Kit and number and duration formats.</p>
 <p>A-star-ayush fixed some issues in the TCP work he did during GSoC.
 He is currently busy with exams, but should be soon back with more work in that area.</p>
 <p>Andrew Lindesay reworked the data download in HaikuDepot to improve the initial startup time of the application, as a lot of data (screenshots, icons, descriptions) have to be downloaded from the server.</p>